 What Does ‘Operating A Motor Vehicle’ Mean?

-The term ‘operate’ is key to a DWI offense in Texas.
-According to the Texas Administrative Code Rule §159.3, “operate” is defined as “to drive or be in actual physical control” of a motor vehicle.
+The term ‘operate’ means “to drive or be in actual physical control” of a motor vehicle.
 Therefore, it is possible to be charged with a DWI even if one was not actively driving but was in a position to control the vehicle.

 Can I Be Charged For DWI If I Was Not Driving?